sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 <!--

 With the help of Barbican, Cinder can create LUKS encrypted volumes.
-For this to work, Cinder will store the encryption key in a Barbican, where Nova can later retrieve it upon attaching the volume to an instance.
-Nova will then create a decrypted device mapper block device on the compute node the target compute node resides on and attach it to the instance.
+For this to work, Cinder will store the encryption key in a Barbican secret container.
+From there, Nova can later retrieve it to attach the volume to an instance.
+To this end, Nova will create a decrypted device on the compute node the target instance resides on.
+This device gets attached to the instance - volume encryption is transparent to the instance.

 You may already have tried your hand at encrypted volumes in this morning's "Secure Your Cinder" workshop.
 If you missed the workshop, don't worry.
-The slides for this talk are publicly available (We'll provide a link at the end) and we prepared a Heat template and instructions for creating encrypted Cinder volumes.
-For the Heat template to work you may need to adjust some configuration and you will have to apply a patch.
+The slides for our talk are publicly available (We'll provide a link at the end) and come with a Heat template and instructions for creating encrypted Cinder volumes.
+For the Heat template to work you may need to adjust some configuration and you may also have to apply a patch.
 See the READMEs in the heat-templates/ directory and below for details.

 -->